 2. Edinburgh, Scotland

 Centuries-old architecture, Scottish culture and heritage, the gateway to the Scottish Highlands….
 Edinburgh has it all.
-As the second largest tourist destination in the UK outside of London, Edinburgh is the perfect alternative for travellers wishing for a more laid back city escape to its’ neighbor.
+As the second largest tourist destination in the UK outside of London, Edinburgh is the perfect alternative for travellers wishing for a more laid back city escape to its’ neighbour.
 But why pick and choose?
 You can now travel between the two for a very low cost and in under an hour with Virgin Atlantic, or take the Virgin train overland.
-More: Top 10 places to visit in Scotland.

 3. Ljubljana, Slovenia

 It’s no wonder anyone who has stepped foot in the Slovenian capital will tell you this is the prettiest city in all of Europe (even competing with Paris!).
 The picture speaks for itself, but there truly is no city like Ljubljana, earning it third position on the list.